jhelpgg/KHelpTools/Database/doc/Introduction.md

 They are used for create an encryption key.
 This encryption key is used for encrypt **HSQL** files.

-To open the database later , have to use the same login and password.
+To open the database later, have to use the same login and password.

-To simplify database manipulation we add over **HSQL** some objects and used **Kotlin DSL** to defined a syntax.
+To simplify database manipulation we add over **HSQL** some objects and used **Kotlin DSL** to define a syntax.

 This documentation will explains each query **DSL** syntax.